 EMS Medical Direction

-The UW Health EM Consortium was created in 2009 and consists of EMS agencies throughout Dane County who have contracted with UW Health for medical direction.
+The UW Health EMS Consortium was created in 2009 and consists of EMS agencies throughout Dane County who have contracted with UW Health for medical direction.
 We partner with Consortium agencies to standardize operating procedures, provide high-yield prehospital education, develop quality programming and support quality management, and lend 24/7 medical direction and field response across the county.

 Our EMS faculty directly support prehospital oversight throughout south-central Wisconsin, including at the county and state level through leadership, medical direction, advocacy, and quality assurance initiatives and Tactical EMS support.
 We helped to develop the first unified, evidence-based medical protocols covering all levels of responders in Dane County so that the highest quality medical care can be provided wherever a medical emergency occurs.